dyninc/cookbook-encryptfs/README.md

 ## example
 This represents an example of creating a few small encrypted filesystems.
-You really should be using this only as an LWRP.
+You really should be using this cookbook only as an LWRP.

 Resource/Provider
 =================